CDSoft/makex/example/makex.md

 title: makex - LuaX and pandoc based tools
 date: @(DATE)
 author: @(AUTHOR)
-keywords: [Lua, LuaX, Pandoc, Panda, UPP, Make]
+keywords: [Lua, LuaX, Pandoc, ypp, Panda, UPP, Make]
 book: true
 titlepage: true
 toc-own-page: true
 ---

-# LuaX and pandoc based tools
+# LuaX and Pandoc based tools

 `makex.mk` is a Makefile.
 It is intended to be included in any Makefile to easily install some tools based on LuaX and Pandoc to pre-process files and